Special Education Remote Learning Information/Contacts/Resources/LinksJune 17, 2021

 - Can get transition supports (help applying to OPWDD, ACCES-VR, vocational programs, and other adult programs/services) during the summer and 2020-21 school year through their borough TCAC or the District 75 Transition Office as appropriate to access this service.
 Contact [email protected] or, for students in D75 programs, [email protected]

-- New York City’s high school buildings reopened for in-person learning on March 22, 2021.
+- New York City’s high school and middle school buildings reopened for in-person learning.
+Parents can still opt into remote learning at any time.

 - Schools will retain protocol of testing 20% of population weekly.
 In order to be enrolled in person, parents must sign testing consent form, which can be printed at the school or found here: https://www.schools.nyc.gov/school-year-20-21/return-to-school-2020/health-and-safety/covid-19-testing.
 Submit the consent form via your NYC Schools Account.